 Claire flinches at their presence on the yacht: “She’s so young!”
 Daphne is rich and an intimate of Sergei’s, she’s already compromised herself, and it’s no surprise when she shrugs that off, as well as the ensuing disappearance of a girl who reaches out to Claire for help.
 “I bet you put Sergei’s flowers in water,” Daphne points out when Claire asks her to avoid Sergei.
 Ouch, Daphne!
 Because not wasting already cut flowers is exactly the same as maintaining an ongoing relationship with an abuser!

 The point is, though, Sergei’s not the only abuser.
 There’s whatever was lurking beyond Claire’s locked door in Pittsburgh, and Paul may not be dumping bodies in the harbor, but he’s a racist asshole who ruins lives and exploits people with as little flinching as Sergei, forcing everyone around him to corrupt their ethics and lower their standards just to maintain their place in his company.
 A ballet dancer’s career spans about the same timeline as a stripper’s if the dancer is careful and takes care of herself.
-A retired dancer leaves ballet with about the same amount of career options as a stripper, but fewer sales savvy.
+A retired dancer leaves ballet with about the same amount of career options as a stripper, but less sales savvy.

 Paul’s manager, Jessica (Tina Benko), is a former soloist, a single mother who retired into taking care of the finances and the day-to-day details of the company.
 But even being retired doesn’t free her from him, or from the bullying tactics of men in general.
 Jessica has a child and a failure of a baby daddy, a jerk who won’t send child support.
 Faced with her daughter’s expulsion from school because of unpaid tuition, Jessica borrows from the company till to pay it.
 She still has to come up with the money Paul needs, or lose her job, and once again we watch someone turn to sex work to supply the lack that the civilian world won’t meet.